oeshennix/oeshennix/README.md

 ### I have achieved
 * Working discordbot
 * Chrome extension
+* WebGPU
 * basic crappy *express* project

 ## More about me
-started off roblox studio 5 years ago(I hate telling people about this).

-doing javascript for about 3 years but haven't look super deep into it.
+started off roblox studio 7 years ago (2018, I hate telling people about this). doing javascript for about 6 years (2019) but haven't look super deep into it.
+C++ 6 months (2024)

-Vim user.
+neovim user.
 I got tricked, now I can't stop using it as it feels too good.

+I now see the headache of javascript. so I have started to use to lua and C++ more often (but still use javascript for web apps).
+So you'll see alot more lua contributions from me or even C++ repositories.
+I do not write code much nowadays so I guess we'll have to find out.
 ---
 I have been trying to learn:
 C++, Rust, python, at&t/unix asm.